 Winter SAD, specifically, also include symptoms such as:2

 - Weight gain

 - Social withdrawal

 - Talk therapy.
 Speaking with a therapist trained in cognitive behavioral therapy (CBT) can help you rework negative thoughts into more positive ones.
-By engaging with a trusted support professional, you can also start adding more joy-seeking activities to your life and resolve those past difficulties that may resurface with SAD symptoms.
+By talking with a trusted support professional, you can also start adding more joy-seeking activities to your life and resolve past difficulties that may resurface with SAD symptoms.